CodingPatrick/CodingPatrick/README.md

 ### Hi there!
 I'm Patrick 👋

-Here are some ideas to get you started:
+Here are some things about me:

 - 🔭 I’m currently in my second year of Software Engineering @ uOttawa
 - 🌱 I’m am learning to develop apps using Android Studio